LARGE BOX AC50s - SOLID STATE RECTIFIED

 Serial number 5514 - currently in Europe

 Chassis no. 1861.
 The brimistor is still in place.
 Pot codes "KM" = November 1965.
 Note the presence of the large green Hunts 0.1uf coupling caps in the preamp.
+The blue Hunts capacitors have the date code "TNS" = 47th week of 1965.

 Serial number 5532 - currently in Germany

 Chassis no. 2197.
 Great condition.
 "28" chalked on the back panel and underside of the slider board.
 Thanks to Chris for the pictures.
+The blue Hunts cathode bypass capacitors in the preamp have the code "YTU" = 4th week of 1966.

 Serial number 5533 - currently in Europe